PanacheSocial/panache.social/README.md

 ## About

-Panache is an open-source everything app, in the making.
+Panache is an open-source social media, in the making.

-## Why?

-[WeChat in China](https://en.wikipedia.org/wiki/WeChat) and [Kakao in South Korea](https://en.wikipedia.org/wiki/Kakao) proved that everything apps work.
-Elon Musk wants to build one for the West.
-We're making it happen now, the open-source way.

 ## Features